amadare42/HunterPie.SyncPlugin/readme.md

 1. Drag'n'drop icon below to into HunterPie window:

     [<img src="https://raw.githubusercontent.com/amadare42/HunterPie.SyncPlugin/master/readme/plugin.svg">](https://raw.githubusercontent.com/amadare42/HunterPie.SyncPlugin/master/Plugin.Sync/bin/Release/module.json)

+    > NOTE: if that's doesn't work, click on icon with right mouse button and select "Save Link As".
+Then dran'n'drop saved file into HunterPie window.

 2. Restart application *(there will be notification that will prompt you to do so)*